ga-curriculum/lab-mlops-using-mlflow/lab.md

 -   ✅ Gain practical experience with core MLOps concepts, including experiment tracking, model versioning, and simplified deployment.
 -   ✅ Relate the hands-on lab activities to the theoretical concepts learned in the "AI Model Deployment" and "MLOps Fundamentals" lessons.

-**Prerequisites:**

--   Basic Python programming knowledge.
--   Familiarity with machine learning concepts (e.g., training, testing, evaluation).
--   An AWS account with access to a Jupyter instance

 **Lab Environment:**

 -   AWS Jupyter instance with Python 3.11.9.
 -   We will be using a public dataset.
 -   **Important:** We will run the Flask server in the background within the Jupyter instance for simplicity.
 In a real-world scenario, you would deploy it separately.

+**Scenario:**

-**Scenario:** We will build a simplified MLOps pipeline for a customer churn prediction model for a telecommunications company, putting into practice the concepts learned in the previous lessons.
+We will build a simplified MLOps pipeline for a customer churn prediction model for a telecommunications company, putting into practice the concepts learned in the previous lessons.
 We'll focus on the *why* behind each step, not just the *how*.

 ## Lab Outline: